 - Two-tier architecture.

 Graphical representation of Two-Tier Architecture.

-In this two-tier architecture java application directly access from database.
+The Java application is directly accessed from the database in this two-tier architecture.
 Client access data directly with the use of the JDBC driver.
 The database may be located in the same machine or another machine in a client-server configuration.

 Graphical representation of Three-Tier Architecture.

-In this architecture commands are sent to the middle tier, it processes the request and then forwarded to the data source.
-Data source processes the request and results sent back to the middle tier, which then sent to the user.
+This architecture sends commands to the middle tier, which processes the request and then forwards it to the data source.
+The data source processes the request, and the results are sent back to the middle tier, which is then sent to the user.
 Three-tier maintains control over data access and update made to corporate data.

 5. Java Message Service (JMS)

-Java Messaging Service is an API that provides formal communication between computers in network that is called Messaging Service.
+Java Messaging Service is an API that provides formal communication between computers in a network called Messaging Service.

 - Exchanging of messages can be synchronous or asynchronous mode.